 He felt a sort of tenderness toward her waves of emotions and decades of steadfast conditioning.
 Some years later, when his relationship with SRF was almost completely compromised, he met with another SRF minister who in five minutes showed him how to move while doing the third and fourth kriya of SRF, and encouraged him in the practice of all the kriya techniques.
 Our guy almost marvelled: he had met a polite and judicious person in SRF.

-❖ When the guru's explanations of cornerstone concepts of Christianity differs widely from what the Bible says about them, the guru's Christianity is off the mark.
-And what else did you expect from someone who "lived the dream" of "Whatever I said, whatever I did, I didn't mean it"?
+◎ When the guru's explanations of cornerstone concepts of Christianity differs widely from what the Bible says about them, the guru's Christianity is off the mark and the Bible full of forgeries.

 Later he concluded that eagerness to learn kriya can drive a man to swear an indecent oath "just to please" or play the game of SRF.

 Anyway, during kriyas, his breath calmed down and he could not move.